pranavwalia/blog.github.io/_posts/2020-11-19-Best-Poker-Strategy-Books.md

 Applications of No-limit Holdem is considered a classic and is an essential read for anyone seeking to become a competent player.
 I consider myself extraordinarily lucky to have read this book early on in my poker journey.
 It is worth noting that while this book has aged extraordinarily well, there are a few aspects of it that are outdated.

 1. Preflop Ranges: The original preflop ranges in this book were constructed based on frequencies and manual calculations.
-That being said, in the age of solvers, you are better off using ranges constructed from sims.
+In the age of solvers, you are better off using ranges constructed from sims.
 2. Hand Reviews Chapter: I would recommend skipping the hand reviews chapter at the end of the book since modern solvers have revealed flaws in Matthew's range construction.

 This book formed the back-bone of Doug Polk's strategy and guided much of his analysis.
 Doug Polk at the height of his career was considered the very best heads up no limit player in the world after beating Ben Sulsky.
 If you plan on going through this book I would recommend a slow read and to carefully work through all the equations and examples.
 This will result in a strong foundational knowledge of poker theory which you will be able to build on very rapidly.
 Applications of No Limit Hold'em can be a daunting read and is theoretically intensive but is absolutely necessary to developing a background in GTO play.

 ###  [Expert Heads Up No Limit Hold'em](https://www.amazon.com/Expert-Heads-Limit-Holdem-Exploitative/dp/1904468942/ref=sr_1_1?dchild=1&keywords=expert+heads+up+no+limit+hold%27em&qid=1605809356&s=books&sr=1-1) by Will Tipton

 Will Tipton has become sort of a cult icon in the Poker Theory community.
 He was the very first person to create a [weighted flop subset representation](https://www.piosolver.com/blogs/news/62725637-choosing-a-subset-of-flops-to-represent-the-whole-game) of the game and even released a package of [video tutorials](https://husng.com/content/will-tipton-video-pack-0) with his book that walk through analyzing toy games in [Gambit](gambit-project.org/).
-One of the remarkable things about the book how ahead it was of the pack.
-Many of these concepts were completely foreign to most players in the community back in 2012.
-Additionally, Tipton brings the advantage of his background in theoretical computer science which allows him to rigorously formalize his concepts.
+Many concepts in the book were completely foreign to most players in the community back in 2012.
+Additionally, Tipton brings the advantage of his background in theoretical computer science which allows him to rigorously formalize his ideas.

 Some of my favorite lessons from the book are: